Setting Aside Ex Parte Decree in Indian Law

 1. What is an ex parte decree?

-An ex parte decree is a judgment passed by a court in the absence of one party, typically due to their failure to appear or respond to the proceedings.
+An ex parte decree is a judgment passed by the court in the absence of one of the parties involved, usually due to their failure to appear after being duly notified.

-Common grounds include non-service of summons, inability to appear, having a meritorious defense, and fraud or misrepresentation.
+Common grounds include non-receipt of summons, inability to appear due to sufficient cause, fraud, and having a meritorious defense.

-8. Can I appeal against an ex parte decree?
+6. Can I appeal against the order setting aside the ex parte decree?

 Book Online Legal Consultation